isomerpages/nyp-wpl/_framework/00-national-workplace-learning-framework.md

 Embarking on new directions for the growth and development of the organisation can impact the overall plan for competency development for current and future human resource needs.

-The organisation is aware of the competencies it needs in order to achieve its goals and be successful.
-The essential competencies for the organisation are identified and validated and measures are defined.

 <div class="row">
     <div class="col is-6">
 		<figure style="margin:0;">